Creating great videos and marketing them on Facebook should be integral to your overall content marketing strategy.

 - Smartphone users hold their phones in vertical (portrait) orientation 94% of the time.

 It’s a matter of open debate if the image above on the right is or isn’t a better visual than the one on the left.

-2. The first 6 seconds are key
+2. Prioritize the first 6 seconds

 As digital marketers, we’re all fighting the goldfish syndrome, the fact that the average attention span of a viewer is under eight seconds, which is less than that of even a goldfish.

-Your video's first 4-to 6 seconds are crucial to captivate and retain the viewers.
+The first 4 to 6 seconds are crucial to captivating and retaining the viewers.
 Your opening needs to be your video’s hook.

 - Ask an important question

 - Address a common problem

 - Use comedy